-How adaptions are made to the curriculum and the learning environment of pupils with SEND access to the national curriculum.
-This will include differentiation for all children.
+How adaptions are made to the curriculum and the learning environment of pupils with SEND

+Class teachers understand that they are responsible for the teaching of SEN children.
+Lessons are planned using an adaptive curriculum approach to address potential areas of difficulty, remove barriers to learning, scaffold and utilise children's strengths so enabling all pupils' full access to the national curriculum. .
 Subject leaders have included information regarding this in their subject road maps available on the website.
 Identification of core and aspirational vocabulary is being added to medium term plans.
-Consideration will be given to the adaption of the verbal and body language used, arrangement of the classroom and learning space, additional materials and equipment, children's strengths and use a range of learning styles.
+Consideration will be given to the adaption of the verbal and body language used, arrangement of the classroom and learning space, additional materials and equipment, children's strengths flexible groupings and use a range of learning and recording styles.
 For those children with SEND, their additional and different provision is worked into the curriculum, taking into account advice from outside agencies and any other needs as identified as part of the desired pupil's outcomes.
-This may involve input from outside agencies, individual teaching programmes, individual strategies or particular resources.
+This may involve input from outside agencies, individual teaching programmes, individual strategies or use of particular resources.
 It is anticipated that the majority of support takes place within class.
-Reasonable adaptions will be taken in line with the SEND Code of Practice
+Reasonable adaptions will be taken in line with the SEND Code of Practice Children with additional medical needs have a health care support plan in place.
+If necessary additional SEND support will be recorded in the ways indicated above and additional needs will be considered in any risk assessment for any off site or curriculum trip or visit.